-F: Waiting List
+F Waiting List

-- 1. A waiting list will be compiled for each oversubscribed school for all unsuccessful preferences and kept until the end of the current school year, at which time the waiting list will be reset.
-The only exception is if your application has been referred to the Fair Access Meeting.
-Applications refused at the Fair Access Meeting will not be added to the school waiting list however the parent/carers do have the right to appeal the admission authority decision to refuse the application. - Should applicants wish to remain on a waiting list for a future school year, they should submit a new application once applications are open from mid June or 20 school days before the end of the current school year, and preferably by no later than 5 July. - Each waiting list will contain all the unsuccessful preferences, and ranked in accordance with the relevant oversubscription criteria for that school according to the applicant's current circumstances where these circumstances have been provided to the admission authority. - 4.
-Each additional applicant, or change in circumstances of an applicant, will require the waiting list to be reordered in accordance with the relevant oversubscription criteria. - 5.
-The admission authority for each school shall, should a place become available whilst the waiting list is in operation, make the LA aware of the available place so that the LA can offer the place to the applicant on the top of the waiting list.
+A waiting list will be compiled for each oversubscribed school for all unsuccessful preferences and kept until the end of the current school year, at which time the waiting list will be reset.

+The only exception is if your application has been referred to the Fair Access Meeting on the basis of "challenging behaviour" and a place is not offered.
+Applications refused at the Fair Access Meeting will not be added to the school waiting list however the parent/carers do have the right to appeal the admission authority decision to refuse the application.

+Should applicants wish to remain on a waiting list for a future school year, they should submit a new application 20 school days before the end of the current school year, and preferably by no later than 05 July.

+- 2 Each waiting list will contain all the unsuccessful preferences, and ranked in accordance with the relevant oversubscription criteria for that school according to the applicant's current circumstances where these circumstances have been provided to the admission authority. - 3 Each additional applicant, or change in circumstances of an applicant, will require the waiting list to be reordered in accordance with the relevant oversubscription criteria. - The admission authority for each school shall, should a place become available whilst the waiting list is in operation, make the LA aware of the available place so that the LA can offer the place to the applicant on the top of the waiting list.
 Applicants should be given a reasonable period of time to make a decision as to whether they wish to accept the place.

-G: Contact details for correspondence
+G Contact details for correspondence